vecjar/azure_resume/README.md

 # Section 1 Building

-- Created a GitHub Repo, cloned and started code to understand the project structure.
+- Created a GitHub Repo, cloned and studied code to understand the project structure.

 - Updated the HTML with resume info and wrote JavaScript code for the visitor counter.